 Tyne Darling is a Milwaukee, WI-based musician.
 Sometimes, though, he lives in Brooklyn.
 He has some black-ink tattoos on both of his arms.
 His music works to conjure elements of both Raymond Carver and Greg Dulli.
 He’s toured throughout the U.S., Europe, and Canada, played festivals such as SXSW, Wakarusa, and CMJ, and supported the likes of Richard Buckner, Charlie Mars, Dale Watson, and The Bottlerockets.
-In 2016, Tyne Darling will release a new LP entitled, These Ghosts.
+In 2019, Tyne Darling will release a new LP entitled, Youth or Something Beautiful.
 Occasionally, Tyne Darling publishes stories under the name Tom Vollman.
 He really likes Kurt Vonnegut, Two Cow Garage, Tillie Olsen, Joan Didion, Tom Colicchio, Willy Vlautin, and Albert Camus.

 @tynedarling (Twitter, Instagram)

 Youth or Something Beautiful Release Information (scheduled Spring 2019):